HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **edit-compile-debug** Summary descripton of the steps used in the software implementation process.
 **ellipsis** Special notation formed by writing three dots (...).
 Used to indicate that a function takes an unspecified number of parameters.
 **encapsulation** An object oriented programming concept that binds together the data and functions that manipulate the data, and that keeps both safe from outside interference and misuse.
-**end-of-file** Special marker indicating that there is no more data left to read in a file, exact representation depends on choice of underlying system.
+**end-of-file** Special marker indicating that there is no more data left to read in a file, the exact representation is system defined.
 **EOF** Abbreviaton for end-of-file.
 F
 -